IFOnlyC/2022Spring_Finals/README.md

 ![SFO-weather](https://user-images.githubusercontent.com/63156187/166621485-de165260-0c51-4451-8ca3-7890c0171e46.png)
 ![Washington-weather](https://user-images.githubusercontent.com/63156187/166621493-356f8032-0382-42ef-a967-0146293d0558.png)

-The plots above are the number of types of daily weather in each city.
+Here are some plots of the daily weather of each city and its total shared bike usage in 4 quarters.
+The blue bar represents clear-day, lavender one represents partly-cloudy day, pink one represents cloudy day, the steelblue one represents rainy day, the aquamarine represents the snow day and the green one is windy day.

 We find that the reason why users prefer to use shared bikes in summer is because of the weather because in each city, the proportion of good weather is greater in Q3.
 However, the proportion of rainy days is also higher in some cities, so we need to do further analysis to figure out that Do people still travel a lot on rainy days?

 ![image](https://user-images.githubusercontent.com/63156187/166620698-11933f0a-54a8-4e21-bb30-8de42772603d.png)

-From the plot above, we can see that in Q3, although people uses the shared bike a lot in good weather, there are still a lot of people use shared bike in rainy day in these cities.
+From the plot above, we can see that in Q3, although people uses the shared bike a lot in good weather, the usage of shared bike in rainy days is still higher in these cities.
 Therefore, the weather factor may not be the primary factor of affecting the total usage of shared bike.

 ### Hypothesis 2:
 #### The effect of COVID-19 pandemic on bike share is greater in eastern cities than middle or western cities in US.